asmeurer/mypython/README.md

 # Features

 - Fancy emoji numbered prompts.
+- Multiline input, which "just works"
 - Keyboard shortcuts configured exactly the way I like them.
+- History search (M-Up/Down Arrow) can be used to combine multiple things from the history.
+- Up/down automatically go to the top/bottom of multiline inputs from the history.
+Up+Enter intelligently executes.
 - Outputs saved as `_1`, `_2`, etc..
 Previous outputs saved in `_`, `__`, and
   `___`.
 - Support for bracketed paste (pasting stuff in the terminal "just works"